-The Direct and Indirect Ways Gynecomastia Is Tied to Erectile Function
+The Direct and Indirect Ways Gynecomastia Is Tied to Erectile Dysfunction

 For men, living with enlarged breasts can be difficult.
-Perhaps even more difficult when, in addition to dealing with the presence of conspicuous breast tissue, a guy can't get or maintain an erection.
+Perhaps even more difficult when, in addition to dealing with the presence of conspicuous breast tissue, a guy may have erectile dysfunction (ED).

-About three times per week at his practice, Michael Zahalsky, M.D., sees men who are struggling with both erectile dysfunction (ED) and gynecomastia, or breast tissue formation.
+About three times per week at his practice, Michael Zahalsky, M.D., sees men who are struggling with both ED and gynecomastia, or breast tissue formation.

 "This happens to tons of people," said Zahalsky, a board-certified urologist specializing in sexual dysfunction and founder of Z Urology in South Florida's Broward County.

 Some men might see a urologist for their ED only to discover they have gynecomastia, too.
 If a man has a lot of body fat overall, fat can accumulate in the breast or chest area.
 But true gynecomastia involves the development of actual breast tissue, Zahalsky said.

 Gynecomastia, the glandular proliferation of breast tissue in a man, should be distinguished from pseudogynecomastia, which is proliferation of fatty breast tissue in a man, said Jeremy Choy, M.D., an assistant professor of urology at the University of Washington School of Medicine.
 He added that the latter often masquerades as the former until a patient is formally evaluated.